Last reviewed on 12th September 2023 by Martin Alexander (Mortgage Advisor)

 Interest rates are typically 5-7% per annum.
 For smaller projects, you may be charged monthly at rates between 1-1.5%.
 Although a number of lenders advertise rates online, they’re generally estimates.
 Rates are assessed on a case-by-case basis as each development is unique and needs to be assessed accordingly.

 Commercial lenders also base their loan rates on the proposition and the credibility of the borrower.
 That’s why an experienced broker can be crucial in ensuring you get the best deal offered.
 Brokers do this by making sure your proposition is structured properly and the deal is negotiated down to the lowest possible rate.

 How much can I borrow?

 The amount you can borrow is based on the gross development value (GDV) of the finalised project.
-The GDV is simply the value of what the property will be worth at the end of the project.
-Lenders will generally lend up to 60-70% of the GDV and up to 75-80% of the total cost involved.
+The GDV is the value of what your development will be worth once it’s been built.
+Lenders typically offer up to 60-70% of the GDV and up to 75-80% of the total cost involved.

-A developer has secured planning permission on a plot of land to build ten properties.
+As an example, imagine you’ve secured planning permission on a plot of land to build ten properties.
 The GDV is estimated at £5 million.
 The land costs £1 million and the build costs are estimated at £2.5 million, resulting in a total cost of £3.5 million.

-100% development finance
+Is 100% development finance possible?